MridulaUdayaShankar/healme/README.md

 # Brief Description

-Heal.me Web is an app that connects patients to expert physicians who can help them with their current situation within a specified range of search.
+Heal.me is an app that connects patients to expert physicians who can help them with their current situation within a specified range of search.

 # Technologies